dsldevkit/dsldevkit.github.io/pages/scope/scope.md

 Standard Xtext distinguishes between local and global scopes and scope providers; a concept that matches well the semantics of most programming languages where a cross reference can refer to an object declared in the same resource (i.e. provided by the local scope provider) or an object declared in another resource (provided by the global scope provider).
 Clients (e.g. the linker) would interact with the local scope provider which would return a scope chain where the scope computed by the global scope would be chained as an outer scope to its own calculated scope.
 And because of the transparency of scope chaining (see previous bullet) the client would automatically find local elements first, when available.
 The global scope provider would typically use the Xtext index to compute the outer global scope.

 The Scope DSL (and its runtime library) does not have this distinction, because it can be too restrictive.
-Some of the languages implemented DSL DevKit can have scoping semantics where an identifier must be linked against an object from the global scope (available in the index) even if an object with the same name is available in the local scope.
+Some of the languages implemented DSL Developer Kit can have scoping semantics where an identifier must be linked against an object from the global scope (available in the index) even if an object with the same name is available in the local scope.
 The Scope DSL therefore does not impose any restrictions on the order of scope chains with local elements and global elements.
 Having an inner scope that queries the global index, followed by an outer scope that actually is a local scope is perfectly fine, although rather unusual.

 ### Context object